Meat conversation questions

 What kind of sauces do you like to put on steak or roast chicken?

-Do you any special ways to prepare meat for a meal?
+Do you know of any special ways to prepare meat for a meal?

 Do you think there is animal cruelty in the meat industry?
 In what ways?